Laura-Christoph/mt-exercise-03/README.md

 # Changes
-I changed the source text, also I manually downloaded it due to one of the commands not working on my laptop
+I changed the source text, also I manually downloaded it due to one of the commands not working on my laptop I changed the generate.sh script to generate the text from the better and worse models.
+I tried to make it produce both at the same time, but it kept giving errors and warnings, so I decided to manually change the model.
+In the excel file, I evaluated the log file, and in the Jupyter file, I reproduced two graphs as requested.